My breeding philosophy

 Puppies' care

 Puppies are born and raised in the house in a non-smoking environment.
-The whelping box is kept clean and warm with the use of a brooder lamp.
+The whelping box is kept clean and puppies have good traction under their feet from day 1.
 Of course, I am assisting my dog when needed during delivery and I identify each pup with its own color band.
 It helps me keep notes and to do a follow up.
 Puppies are extremely well socialized to humans and differents noises and environments.
 During the socialization period, they are exposed to new situations every day.

-Puppies are NOT vaccinated here, unless required by law.
-I am a NR Breeder.
-They are weaned on BIG COUNTRY RAW.
-Before they leave to their new homes, they will be examed by a veterinarian and their stools analyzed for the presence of intestinal parasites.
+Before they leave to their new homes, puppies will be examined by a veterinarian and their feces analyzed for the presence of intestinal parasites.
 All puppies will be tattooed (right ear) and registered with the CKC.
 You will receive a 4 generations pedigree with the registration certificate.
-Puppies come with a written guarantee that includes infectious diseases (parvo-distemper).
+They come with a written guarantee that includes infectious diseases (parvo-distemper).